Betula papyrifera

 Betula papyrifera (paper birch, also known as (American) white birch and canoe birch) is a short-lived species of birch native to northern North America.
-Paper birch is named for the tree's thin white bark, which often peels in paper like layers from the trunk.
+Paper birch is named after the tree's thin white bark, which often peels in paper-like layers from the trunk.
 Paper birch is often one of the first species to colonize a burned area within the northern latitudes, and is an important species for moose browsing.
-The wood is often used for pulpwood and firewood.
+Primary commercial uses for paper birch wood are as boltwood and sawlogs, while secondary products include firewood and pulpwood.
+It is the provincial tree of Saskatchewan and the state tree of New Hampshire.

 Description

-It is a medium-sized deciduous tree typically reaching 66 ft tall, and exceptionally to 130 ft with a trunk up to 30 in in diameter.
+Betula papyrifera is a medium-sized deciduous tree typically reaching 66 ft tall, and exceptionally to 130 ft with a trunk up to 30 in in diameter.
 Within forests, it often grows with a single trunk but when grown as a landscape tree it may develop multiple trunks or branch close to the ground.

 Paper birch is a typically short-lived species.
 It handles heat and humidity poorly and may live only 30 years in zones six and up, while trees in colder-climate regions can grow for more than 100 years.
 B. papyrifera will grow in many soil types, from steep rocky outcrops to flat muskegs of the boreal forest.
 Best growth occurs in deeper, well drained to dry soils, depending on the location.